techiepr/SQL/README.md

-Hello There, This is a placeholder for all the SQL queries I am practicing.
+This is a placeholder for all the SQL queries I am practicing.